18 things I did after installing Fedora 20, the Xfce spin

 The download size would be significant depending on how many updates are available at the time you do it.
 On my system it took around 237MB.

-I installed both Firefox and Chrome.
+I installed both Firefox and Chromium.

 Firefox is there in the repositories so go further than yum.